-One-credit versus two-credit BA essays

-For BA majors, topic and question are key determinants of whether one or two terms of EVST 496 is needed.
-The research question and the investigation required to answer it drive the academic requirement.
-Simply writing more words does not transform a one-credit project into a two-credit essay.
+One-credit and two-credit BA-qualifying senior essays differ primarily in length.
+Essay length is driven by the question and the investigation required to answer it.
+This statement may seem like a flippant response to a serious inquiry, but it reflects the logic and aim of the senior requirement.
+At the same time, simply writing more words does not transform a one-term project into a two-term project.
 The quality of your research question is judged not by the length of your answer but rather by the answer's contribution to knowledge and understanding.
-Consider the word limits professional journals place on different kinds of submissions.
+Consider the word-limits professional journals place on different kinds of submissions.
 Scholars and editors know that certain questions require longer answers and that other questions can be answered more succinctly.

-In many instances, the one-versus-two credit question is answered by the effort required of the author to find the data or evidence necessary to answer the question.
+In many instances, the length of the answer is determined by the effort required of the author to find the data or evidence necessary to answer the question.
 For example, you might ask an original question that can be answered by querying an existing data set or a limited body of literature.
 In such cases, the investigation and writing can be managed in a single term of EVST 496.
 Another student might ask a question that requires extensive data-gathering or consulting a large shelf of texts and journals or extensive archival collections.
 In such cases, the time required for investigation and writing might extend over two terms of EVST 496.

-Advance DUS approval is required for BA majors seeking to write a two-credit senior essay.
+Senior-essay topics for BS majors should involve sufficient data gathering or data analysis to qualify for two-term status.
+For BA majors, topic and question are key determinants of whether one or two terms is needed.
 Talk to the DUS and your thesis advisor if you have any questions about which, the one-credit versus two-credit essay, is right for you.
 Do not feel obligated to stretch out your BA senior-essay topic into a two-term commitment if you would be happier using that extra Yale College course credit on another course, another seminar, or the senior-essay requirements of a second major.

-Research Question
+Research Question:

 All EVST senior essays, regardless of disciplinary emphasis, must be guided by a central research question.
 The research question should identify an environmental problem or issue that the student can address within the context of the senior essay.
 The adjective "environmental" is broad, but not unlimited.
 EVST majors have written senior essays on urban studies and energy-investment markets, for example, but not on bitcoin speculation.
-If you have a creative interpretation of "environmental" that you would like to pursue, pitch your idea to a potential faculty advisor or to a DUS of EVST.
+If you have a creative interpretation of "environmental" that you would like to pursue, pitch your idea to a potential faculty advisor, and also to a DUS of EVST.